Can you smell sewer gas in your bathroom? Is water leaking around the toilet bowl? Your toilet flange might need to be replaced.

 Pros

-- Two spacers included.
+- Two spacers are included

-- Includes a gauge.
+- Includes a gauge

 Cons